SGpp/DisCoTec/README.md

 3. Run the third-level-manger on helium.

-4. Connect to eslogin002 in a different terminal and run the forwarding
-   script: `forward.sh 9999 9998 pipe1` This will forward the port 9998 to 9999
+4. Connect to eslogin002 in a different terminal and run the forwarding script `forward.sh 9999 9998 pipe1`.
+This will forward the port 9998 to 9999
    on eslogin002.
-We only need the local forwarding because the configuration of the ssh server on the HLRS does not allow us to acces the ssh tunnel from a different host than eslogin002.
-Since our application runs on the compute nodes (for now) this detour is necessary.
+(We only need the local forwarding because the configuration of the ssh server on the HLRS does not allow us to access the ssh tunnel from a different host than eslogin002.
+Since our application runs on the compute nodes (for now) this detour is necessary.)

 5. Start the simulation.
-The example directory holds a separate run file which needs to be modified to fit HLRS and helium.
+The example directory holds a separate run file `run.sh` which needs to be modified to fit HLRS and helium.
 Also set the corresponding boost library location.